-A large selection of Chess books are shown below.
+A large selection of Chess books is shown below.

 Links are provided to Amazon.com where you can find out more about these books, and if you like, purchase them.